Frequently Asked Questions (FAQ)

 Threats about loss of funding are trotted out every testing season.
 Yet no school that we know of has had funding taken away even though more than 90% of NYS school districts failed to achieve the 95% participation rate mandated by the federal government.
 (The original purpose of the 95% rule was to ensure that schools did not selectively exclude low-performing students from testing; it had nothing to do with parents exercising their rights to boycott the tests.)
 Moreover, because of the high refusal rate in New York, it is extremely unlikely that schools or districts would ever be financially sanctioned; it would be political suicide to try to penalize so many schools simultaneously.

 But what about the “Reward Schools” program?
-In her efforts to suppress test refusal, the outgoing NYC Schools Chancellor liked to refer to this program in which Title 1 schools (i.e. schools where at least 60% of the students live in poverty) that met the 95% participation threshold had the opportunity to apply for—but not a guarantee to receive—a (relatively modest) financial grant.
-The state never publicized its grant winners, so it is possible no eligible school ever applied for the grant—the application requires a lot administrative and staff time to prepare—much less won it.
-But even more to the point, the Reward School program no longer exists.
-Under the ESSA law, there is now a “Recognition School” program, but the state hasn’t yet defined how a school earns that designation and whether any financial award will be associated with it.
+In her efforts to suppress test refusal, former NYC Schools Chancellor Carmen Fariña liked to refer to this program in which Title 1 schools (i.e. schools where at least 60% of the students live in poverty) that met the 95% participation threshold had the opportunity to apply for—but not a guarantee to receive—a (relatively modest) financial grant.
+The state never publicized its grant winners, so it is possible no eligible school ever applied for the grant—the application requires a lot of administrative and staff time to prepare—much less won it.
+But even more to the point, the Reward Schools program no longer exists.
+Under the ESSA law, there is now a “Recognition Schools” program, but it is unclear how schools are designated for this status and whether any financial award will be associated with it.
 (The state’s “Blue Ribbon Schools,” for example, receive a certificate but no money.)

 At any rate, it could be argued that these threats of financial sanction for opt out are meaningless when our schools are already having money withheld: after more than a decade New York State still owes city schools nearly $2 billion dollars awarded by the courts in the Campaign for Fiscal Equity case.